Electronic Waste Warning

 These devices often contain valuable and rare metals, as well as chemicals that can be harmful to you and the environment.
 Electronics should never be thrown in the trash or burned.
 Lucky for you, this section is full of information about the right way to dispose of these items.

-While you can't recycle electronics in your curbside blue bin, many local facilities accept e-waste for recycling (and most of them are free!).
-Locate your item in the categories above to find out where to recycle it.
+While you can’t recycle electronics in your curbside blue bin, many local facilities accept e-waste for recycling (and most of them are free!).
+Locate your item in the categories above or below to find out where to recycle it.

 If you're looking for ways to recycle e-waste at work, please view our Business Electronic Waste page.